ryanq47/WhisperNet/Documentation/docs/docs/Technical Docs/Design Patterns/JSON Communication.md

 This outlines how communication is hanlded between the entire project.

-To see construction of how to generate these:
+To see construction of how to generate these, see [VesselBuilder](../Server/Utils/VesselBuilder.md).
- - [HTTPJsonRequest](../../../Server/Plugins/ListenerHTTP/HTTPJsonRequest.md) - NEEDS TO BE UPDATED

 #### Universal Comms